 - In urgent cases, contact the licensing office directly.

-- In the event where a replacement car or a second vehicle has been added (or a vehicle has been removed) go to one of the licensing offices (there is no need to switch tags because the vehicle numbers are not written on the tag).
+- In the event where a replacement car or a second vehicle has been added (or a vehicle has been removed) fill out and submit the request to change the car on a disability parking permit form online.

 - In case a valid parking tag owner bought a new car directly from the importer, the importer will send the details of the new vehicle licensing office for the issue of an updated parking tag.